-Fort Pillow State Historic Park Campground is a 8.1 mile lightly trafficked loop trail located near Henning, TN that features a lake and is rated as moderate.
+Fort Pillow State Historic Park Campground is a 8.1 mile lightly trafficked loop trail located near Henning, Tennessee that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 hiked into the primitive sight on the one bluff trail. need a permit from the museum, so call ahead. the weather was back and forth from light to medium raining. the pine bluff trail is mostly mud with decently steep slopes of no more than 20 yards. the mud was rooty enough that it held up in the rain with only occasional slips. but I'm not sure if I would pack it on heavy rain days or when the rain has sustained over days. the main trail is pretty well maintained however.